reasonmethis/docdocgo-core/README.md

 DocDocGo is a research assistant and a RAG chatbot in one.
 It addresses the common problem of spending too much time manually searching through multiple sources to find the information you need.

-In its **heatseek mode**, it will happily sift through dozens or hundreds of websites to find the answer to a specific narrow question.
+In its **heatseek mode**, it will sift through dozens or hundreds of websites to find the answer to a specific narrow question.
 If the kind of information you are looking for is not easily found on the first page of Google search results, ask DocDocGo to find it for you while you enjoy a cup of coffee.

 In its **classic research mode**, DocDocGo will similarly find more and more sources on the topic you give it, but this time it will ingest them into a knowledge base (called _collection_) and generate a report that _combines insights_ from all sources.
 You can then chat with the collection, asking any follow-up questions and getting answers based on all ingested information.